Mirantis/virtlet/README.md

 * host should have `python` environment in version which is compatible with `docker-compose` (installation instructions in later section of this doc),
 * you need a kubernetes cluster with specified version which is pinned in glide.lock file

+### Calico networking

+Virtlet requires that it's running on nodes in properly configured [Calico](https://www.projectcalico.org/) environment, having (calico/node)[https://github.com/projectcalico/calico-containers/blob/master/docs/Components.md] container running on each of them.

+There are at least two methods if kubernetes integration with calico.
+It's up to operator which one is preffered.
+Both of mentioned two methods are described [there](https://github.com/projectcalico/calico-containers/blob/master/docs/cni/kubernetes/KubernetesIntegration.md).

 ### Running docker-compose environment

 To run local environment, please install [docker-compose](https://pypi.python.org/pypi/docker-compose)